Blaster707/leetcode/README.md

 # LeetCode Exercises

-This repo is where I created solution to different LeetCode exercises.
+This repo is where I created solutions to different LeetCode exercises.
 Starting with Easy problems and progressing into more challenging ones, I was able to build my skillset and practice data structures and algorithms.
 This also allowed me to get a good handle on the basic library for Kotlin, alongside utilizing Junit tests for practice and speedier confirmation of solutions.